As one of the top travel destinations in Japan, figuring out where to stay in Kyoto is hardly a walk in the park.

 Hotel Keihan Kyoto Grande

-You’ll find a variety of rooms on offer at the Hotel Keihan Kyoto Grande from luxury units with free movie channels and free access to the luxury lounge to ladies’ rooms with face steamers and massage cushions.
+You’ll find a variety of rooms on offer at the Hotel Keihan Kyoto Grande, from luxurious units with free movie channels and free access to the lounge to ladies’ rooms with face steamers and massage cushions.

 Kyoto Granbell Hotel

 The stylish Kyoto Granbell Hotel swaggers with a blend of modern and traditional Japanese styles.
 The hotel’s plush décor features tatami floors and other Japanese elements scattered throughout.
-Rooms are light and airy and not too small.
+The rooms are light and airy and not too small.

-The Western and Japanese breakfasts at Kyoto Granbell Hotel will have you coming back for more.
+The Western and Japanese breakfasts at Kyoto Granbell will have you coming back for more during the course of your stay.
 The communal bath is a great way to end the day, followed by a meal in the restaurant and a sundowner in the bar.
-If you’d rather eat out, the hotel is located in Gion, just around the corner from some of the district’s best restaurants along Hanamikoji Dori.
+If you’d rather eat out, the hotel is located in Gion, just around the corner from some of the district’s tastiest restaurants along Hanamikoji Dori.

-Situated within minutes from Keihan Station and within walking distance of a number of tourist attractions, the Kyoto Granbell Hotel is the perfect place to launch your Kyoto adventures.
+Situated within minutes from the Keihan Train Station and within walking distance of a number of tourist attractions, the Granbell is the perfect place to launch your travel adventures.

 Hotel Vista Premio Kyoto

-With its four on-site restaurants, Hotel Vista Premio Kyoto is perfect for foodies who want to stick close to home.
-Whether its Japanese BBQ beef at Itsushima, Italian pasta at Roccaccio, a breakfast buffet at Mokumoku or Chinese hotpot at XiaoFeiYang, there’s a dish to suit every taste here.
+With its four on-site restaurants, the Vista Premio Kyoto is perfect for foodies who want to stick close to home.
+Whether it’s Japanese BBQ beef at Itsushima, Italian pasta at Roccaccio, a breakfast buffet at Mokumoku, or Chinese hotpot at XiaoFeiYang, there’s a dish to suit every taste here.

-And the location of Hotel Vista Premio Kyoto gets top marks, too.
-Located next to a shopping centre, one of Kyoto’s busiest pedestrian roads and within walking distance of Gion District and Nishiki Market, this hotel is the perfect base for exploring Kyoto to its fullest.
+And the location of the Vista Premio Kyoto gets top marks, too.
+Located next to a shopping centre, one of the city’s busiest pedestrian roads and within walking distance of Gion and Nishiki Market, this hotel is the perfect base to explore the city to its fullest.

 Royal Park Hotel The Kyoto

-The stylish Royal Park Hotel The Kyoto impresses with an unstated modern elegance that’s low on flashiness and high on comfort.
-The modern air-conditioned rooms are a tad larger than you might expect in most Japanese hotels.
+The stylish Royal Park Hotel The Kyoto impresses among the best hotels in Kyoto with an unstated modern elegance that’s low on flashiness and high on comfort.
+The modern air-conditioned rooms are a tad larger than you might expect in most Kyoto hotels.

-Extras like carbonated spring bathtubs and in-house massages makes the Royal Park Hotel The Kyoto the perfect spot for relaxing after a busy day on the town.
-There’s even two on-site restaurants including Monsieur Ito, a restaurant run by an award-winning chef that served Western food sprinkled with local Kyoto flavours.
+Extras like carbonated spring bathtubs and in-house massages make the Royal Park Hotel the perfect spot for relaxing after a busy day on the town.

 Aoi Hotel Kyoto

 Sip sake when you arrive at the brand-new Aoi Hotel Kyoto.
 The hotel is small, so the service is highly personalized.
-Staff here will always go out of their way to make you feel special.
+The staff here will always go out of their way to make you feel special.

-Best of all, Aoi Hotel Kyoto is only a five minutes’ walk from the Kawaramachi station, and ten minutes from some of the city’s best shopping and entertainment areas.
+Best of all, the Aoi Kyoto is only a five minutes’ walk from Kawaramachi Station and ten minutes from some of the city’s most exciting shopping and entertainment areas.
 Even the charms of Gion and Higashiyama dwell just across the Kamo River from the hotel.

 The Ritz-Carlton Kyoto

-If you’re looking for pure, unadulterated luxury look no further than The Ritz-Carlton Kyoto.
-Clinging to the banks of the Kamo River with splendid views of the mountains, this 5-star hotel was awarded Condé Nast’s Best Hotel in the Japan Traveller Readers’ Choice Awards 2017.
+If you’re looking for pure, unadulterated lavishness, look no further than The Ritz-Carlton Kyoto.
+Clinging to the banks of the Kamo River with splendid views of the mountains, this 5-star luxury hotel was awarded Condé Nast’s Best Hotel in the Japan Traveller Readers’ Choice Awards 2017.

-At The Ritz-Carlton Kyoto, you’ll never find yourself twiddling your thumbs.
-Learn Japanese floral design and origami or, if crafts aren’t quite your thing, relax with a massage in the spa, sweat out some sake in the gym or float aimlessly in the indoor pool.
-There’s even three top-notch on-site restaurants including the meticulously crafted kaiseki meals at Mizuki and the fresh Italian flavours of La Locanda.
+At this top Kyoto hotel, you’ll never find yourself twiddling your thumbs.
+Learn Japanese floral design and origami.
+Or, if crafts aren’t quite your thing, relax with a massage in the spa, sweat out some sake in the gym or float aimlessly in the indoor pool.

 Hyatt Regency Kyoto

 The beautiful Hyatt Regency Kyoto combines modern comfort with Japanese tradition.
-In its grounds, this 5-star luxury hotel features an 850-year-old garden was once part of Kyoto Imperial Palace.
+On its grounds, this top-end 5-star hotel features an 850-year-old garden that was once part of Kyoto Imperial Palace.

 Paper lanterns gently light the spacious rooms where framed kimono fabrics line the walls.
 After soaking in the tub in the large granite-laden bathrooms, head off to one of the three on-site restaurants to sample the fine French, Italian or Japanese cuisine.

-The Hyatt Regency Kyoto is conveniently situated next to the Sanjusangendo Temple, one of the best temples in Kyoto, and is right across the road from the Kyoto National Museum.
+The Hyatt Regency is conveniently situated next to the Sanjusangendo Temple, one of the most popular & fascinating temples in Kyoto, and is right across the road from the Kyoto National Museum.